-The "Old Testament" became of force, just as a modern law would start being enforced at a specified date and time, when the book of the law was dedicated with blood just as the "New Testament" became of force when it was dedicated with blood of our Savior Yahushua (See Ibriym 9 references below).
+The "Old Testament" became of force when the Ten Words (Commandments) were spoken aloud to the people.
+Most covenants came of force when they weere finalized by some means or token.
+The "New Testament" became of force when it was dedicated with the blood of our Savior Yahushua (See Ibriym 9 references below).

 So just exactly when did the New Law (Testament) come into effect?
 Let's look at the Book itself for the answer, for that is where ALL scriptural questions will be answered.
 In the Book.